farming protests nov 2025 14

 ‘Blood on her hands’

-Despite the Met Police banning tractors from central London on Wednesday, farmers still protested at Parliament with one protester telling The Grocer that the Chancellor had “blood on her hands”.
+Despite the Met Police banning tractors from central London on Wednesday, farmers still protested at Parliament, with one telling The Grocer the Chancellor had “blood on her hands”.

 The Suffolk cereals farmer, who did not want to be named, went on: “The industry has offered many alternatives, some of which increase the tax take and it’s a great shame that the Chancellor has not listened.